 iPad Essentials for the Artist & Designer – VideoJan 10, 2023

-If you are a surface pattern designer, illustrator, or artist, and you're asking yourself, "should I get an iPad?".
+If you are a surface pattern designer, illustrator, or artist, you're asking yourself, "Should I get an iPad?".
 The answer is YES!
-The next question you should be asking is, "Do I need a drawing glove?".
+The next question you should ask is, "Do I need a drawing glove?".
 Again, the answer is YES!
 Now you're asking, "WTF is a drawing glove?".
 I'll tell you why you need one a little later.

 Using the new iPad Pro with the Apple Pencil will change your life.
 It would help if you got started with your basic iPad setup.
 Here I'll share my iPad Pro setup and show you my favorite items for an iPad.

 Watch the video above I made on iPad essentials for every artist and designer.
 If you know someone with an iPad, any of these accessories will make great gifts this coming holiday season.

 Get the one you can afford.
 Go for value – what's the best bang for your buck?
 I use the iPad Pro 12.9", and I love it.
 First, think about the size of the tablet you want.
 Consider your daily usage and how you prefer to sit and hold it to work.
 Do you want something smaller to slip into your bag or something that gives more workspace?
 That's me.
 I like the workspace, so I went with the larger screen size.
 If you're an artist or designer, you'll want an iPad compatible with an Apple Pencil.
 I'll get to that innovative mark-maker later.
 You can compare iPad models here.

 How much memory do I need for my new iPad?

 Again, get what you can afford.
 I got it maxed out with memory and ram because I could afford it then.
 But anything will get you started.
 You can also sync to a cloud on Apple, Google, or Creative Cloud for more storage space.
 I use all of them for different reasons.